KasparEtter/ef1p/pages/email/email.md

 Many emails are sent from automated systems, which cannot handle replies.
 Examples of such emails are notifications about events on a platform and reports about some usage statistics.
 [RFC 5322](https://datatracker.ietf.org/doc/html/rfc5322#page-21)
-demanded that there is a `From` field with one or several addresses.
+required each email to have a `From` field with one or several addresses.
 [RFC 6854](https://datatracker.ietf.org/doc/html/rfc6854) updated the standard in 2013 to allow the [group construct](#group-construct) to be used in the `From` field as well.
 This allows automated systems to provide no reply address by using an empty group in the `From` field,